Madurese people: Transmigration

-Another situation often develops in the provinces of West Kalimantan and Central Kalimantan, where Madurese people resettled under the transmigration programmes in 1900 to 1950 in the span of 90 years.
+Another situation often develops in the provinces of West Kalimantan and Central Kalimantan, where Madurese people resettled under the transmigration programmes from 1900 to 1950 in the span of 90 years.
 Some of these migrant groups have been the subject of conflict with Dayak communities.
-The native population, especially the Dayaks were quite wary of strangers, and seeing them as a threat to their traditional livelihoods.
-Mutual distrust also promote ethnic and cultural and religious differences, where most Dayak people practices Christianity or Kaharingan.
+The native population, especially the Dayaks, were quite wary of strangers and seeing them as a threat to their traditional livelihoods.
+Mutual distrust also promotes ethnic cultural, and religious differences, where most Dayak people practices Christianity or Kaharingan.
 The most publicized conflict has been on various localities in Kalimantan, where thousands were killed in a series of large scale armed fighting between the Madurese and the Dayak people during the late 1990s.

-In West Kalimantan there was communal violence between Dayaks and Madurese in 1996, in the Sambas conflict in 1999 and the Sampit conflict 2001, resulting in large scale massacres of Madurese.
+In West Kalimantan there was communal violence between Dayaks and Madurese in 1996, in the Sambas conflict in 1999 and the Sampit conflict 2001, resulting in large-scale massacres of Madurese.
 In the Sambas conflict, both Malays and Dayaks people massacred the Madurese people.
 Tens of thousands of Madurese people from Kalimantan were forced to move to Madura and Java.
 By the mid-2000s, the situation has somewhat stabilized and enabled the return of most of the Madurese resettlement back in Kalimantan.

 Culture

 Cuisine

-For the Madurese people, their traditional cuisine is characterized by a fairly large use of meat; of which primarily prepare miniature skewers called satay accompanied with special sweet marinade and thick sharp sauce, has enjoyed a wide popularity in many parts of Indonesia.
-In addition, traditional Madurese culinary are characterized by the active use of corn and, in general, greater salinity of dishes compared to other regional cuisines of the country.
+For the Madurese people, their traditional cuisine is characterized by a fairly large use of meat; of which primarily prepare miniature skewers called satay accompanied with special sweet marinade and thick sharp sauce made from peanut, has enjoyed a wide popularity in many parts of Indonesia.
+In addition, traditional Madurese cuisine is characterized by the active use of corn and, in general, greater salinity and spiciness of dishes compared to other regional cuisines of the country.